pumpkinLNX/ViT-pytorth/README.md

 # ViT-pytorth
 A model of vision transformer for image classification with pre-trained parameters.
-It runs in pytorch.
+It is run in pytorch.

 Firstly run 'train.py' to fine tune the ViT parameters, with your own training data by modifing the statement 'file_path =' in line 16.
 Before doing this, make sure that you have pre-trained parameters for ViT (you can find and download them from website, e.g., https://drive.google.com/drive/folders/1azgrD1P413pXLJME0PjRRU-Ez-4GWN-S), and modify the statement 'weight_path = ' in line 17 according to the path where you have saved the pre-trained parameter files.
 The training process allows you to save the fine tuned parameters in a path specified by the statement 'save_path =' in line 18.